gmontee/100DaysOfCloud/Journey/045/Readme.md

 ## ☁️ Cloud Outcome

-☁️
+☁️ Running adhoc tasks is great for troubleshooting and quick testing against inventory

+☁️ The returned results will give us details about the success or failure of the executed commands

 ## Next Steps

-Next, I'm going to learn about
+Next, I'm going to learn about Ansible Playbooks

 ## Social Proof